 It goes without a doubt that performance evaluation and performance management are not easy tasks.
 It is said that it takes a village to raise a child and it is only fair to think that it would take a whole nation to get performance management right.
 But that's not the case with the evolution of technology and human capital platforms.

 Deloitte measured the impact of its performance across 90,000 people with 2 million person-hours spent across each cycle and found it to be inactive.
 Are you doing the same?
 However, the advancement in technology has come out as a boon by saving time, cost and effort.
-Therefore, it’s time to use new-age Human resources approaches with the best that technology has to offer to simplify your process.
+Therefore, it’s time to use new-age Human resources approaches with the best that technology has to offer to simplify your performance evaluation process.
 However, no matter what technology you have in place, it all boils down to how you make use of the technology to make people decisions.